hoangan-110/Keratoconus_detection/README.md

 # Keratoconus Detection Using Deep Learning

 A deep learning project for detecting Keratoconus eye disease using medical image classification techniques.
-This project applies Convolutional Neural Networks (CNN), ResNet, and MobileNetV2 models with TensorFlow/Keras to analyze corneal images and predict disease conditions.
+This project applies CNN, ResNet, and MobileNetV2 models with TensorFlow/Keras to analyze corneal images and predict disease conditions.

 ---